Ya'akov Asher: National-level activities

-National-level activities

 Ahead of the elections for the 19th Knesset, Asher was placed seventh on the United Torah Judaism list as the third representative of Degel HaTorah and was elected to the Knesset.
 Ahead of the elections for the 20th Knesset, he was again placed seventh on the list but did not enter the Knesset, as United Torah Judaism received only six seats.
 He was subsequently appointed as the Secretary General of Degel HaTorah.
-On May 24, 2016, following the resignation of Deputy Education Minister Meir Porush under the "Small Norwegian Law" (Section 42G of the Basic Law: The Knesset), Asher entered the Knesset in his place.
+On 24 May 2016, following the resignation of Deputy Education Minister Meir Porush under the "Small Norwegian Law" (Section 42G of the Basic Law: The Knesset), Asher entered the Knesset in his place.

 Ahead of the elections for the 21st Knesset, Asher was placed sixth on the United Torah Judaism list.
 The list won eight seats in the elections, and he entered the Knesset, serving as the chair of the United Torah Judaism faction.

 Since 2016, Yaakov Asher has been a member of the public council of NATAL, an organization providing psychological support for trauma victims of national conflicts.

 Ahead of the elections for the 24th Knesset, he was placed fifth on the list and entered the Knesset.

-On February 28, 2022, Asher was appointed as Deputy Speaker of the Knesset.
+On 28 February 2022, Asher was appointed as Deputy Speaker of the Knesset.

 In 2023 Asher and Moshe Gafni submitted a bill that would have banned Proselytizing of Christianity in Israel.

 He currently serves in the 25th Knesset as the chair of the Interior and Environment Committee.

+Asher is expected to become the chairman of Degel HaTorah as well as the head of United Torah Judaism following Moshe Gafni's "ouster" in early September 2026.